Logan County experiencing surge of COVID-19 cases

 “It’s why we are talking to people with travel testing and asking them to stay home while they wait for test results to come back,” Amjad said.
 “It comes back to the time lag for tests, but we really need people to wait for their results.”

 Crouch said the state in coordination with the National Guard provided personal protective equipment and help with sanitation.
-The state also held a drive-thru testing event Sunday, which he said had a good turnout.
+The state also held a drive-thru testing event Sunday, which had a turnout of 372, according to Logan County Health Department Director Steve Browning.

 Crouch said the situation in Logan is not confined to the hospital.
 He said they also are testing in nursing homes and assisted-living homes to ensure early identification of any spread in congregate settings.